Junior Eurovision Song Contest 2007: Participants

 Patricia Goldsmith, Communications Adviser of the Eurovision TV department, stated that nineteen countries would participate in the Junior Eurovision Song Contest 2007, though Spanish broadcaster Radiotelevisión Española (RTVE) later announced its withdrawal from the contest.
 Croatian broadcaster Hrvatska Radiotelevizija (HRT) also withdrew due to expense and difficulties in broadcasting the contest live.

-Débutante countries included, Armenia, Bulgaria, Georgia and Lithuania.
-Originally Bosnia and Herzegovina as well was going to be one of the four débutants but Georgia took this place when Radiotelevizija Bosne i Hercegovine (BHRT) decided to withdraw from participation.
+Four countries, Armenia, Bulgaria, Georgia and Lithuania, debuted in the competition.
+Originally Bosnia and Herzegovina as well was going to be one of the four débutants but Georgia took its place when Radiotelevizija Bosne i Hercegovine (BHRT) decided to withdraw.
 The minimum age of contestants was raised from 8 to 10 years this year.

 An official double CD of the Junior Eurovision Song Contest 2007 was intended to go on sale on 23 December 2007, however it was later cancelled due to a lack of interest.